SrAndromeda/Backloader-rework/README.md

     | resolution | 720 | Select quality of the downloaded videos.
 Any resolution other than 720 and AUDIO require merging audio and video streams on your computer.
 Read select a resolution for more info. |
     | url | https://www.youtube.com/watch?v=dQw4w9WgXcQ | Link to your playlist.
 Use YouTube's share button to avoid any confusion. |
 4. Save and close the file
-5. Build a docker image.
-Copy the path to the folder where the script is.
-(Asumming you have Docker installed) Run this command in the terminal: `docker build -t backloader YOUR_PATH_HERE`
+5. **Build a docker image.** Copy the path to the folder where the script is.
+(Assuming you have Docker installed) Run this command in the terminal: `docker build -t backloader YOUR_PATH_HERE`
-6. Run the docker image.
-Copy the path to the folder where you want to save videos (Jellyfin media folder).
+6. **Run the docker image.** Copy the path to the folder where you want to save videos (Jellyfin media folder).
 Backloader will create subfolders for each playlist (each library).
 Run this command in the terminal: `docker run -v YOUR_PATH_HERE:/media backloader`

 To stop the container, run this command `docker ps`, copy the name of the container tagged "backloader" and then run this command `docker kill NAME_HERE`.